-The National Park System has numerous opportunities to learn about the history and contributions of African Americans in the United States.
+Explore Black History Month in America's National Parks!
+The National Park System has numerous on-location opportunities to learn about the history and contributions of African Americans in the United States.
 Approximately 14% of the US population is African American and their legacy is preserved and told at numerous park sites to millions of visitors each year.

-These sites (listed by state below) tells visitors of the hardships they have endured as well as their success giving everyone a better appreciation of the African American Culture.
+These sites (listed by state below) tells visitors of the hardships they have endured as well as their success giving everyone a better appreciation of the Black American Culture.

 Explore Black History in America's National Parks